Vaccines for students

 All vaccines are given as an injection.

 Most students will have had the HPV vaccine at school.
-If you missed it, you may be eligible for the vaccine.
-Your eligibility depends on your gender.
+If you missed it, you may still be able to get it up until you turn 25.

 I’m not sure if I’ve missed any vaccinations